rhit-csse490-netsec/netsec-public/labs/lab2.md

 Run your script on the attacker machine and test your code by starting a ping session from the victim to the client.
 The ping should be successful even though the ARP cache at both ends are poisoned; the attacker is acting as a router routing traffic from the victim to the client and vice versa.
+Note that the ping packet will now take significantly longer (in terms of ms) but that is okay.
+We can speed this up by writing the code in C, but let's not do that now.

 ## Step 3: Launching the MITM attack